bitshifter/glam-rs/README.md

 ### Feature gates

 * `scalar-math` - compiles with SIMD support disabled
-* `glam-assert` - adds assertions which check the validity of parameters passed to `glam` to help catch runtime errors
+* `debug-glam-assert` - adds assertions in debug builds which check the validity of parameters passed to `glam` to help catch runtime errors
+* `glam-assert` - adds validation assertions to all builds

 ## Conventions